-This slow-cooked salsa is inspired by the wonderful flavours of a classic French ratatouille, with a healthy hit of Mexican chipotle from our Chipotle Paste.
-This makes a great salsa to enjoy as a side for a barbecue, or try it blended and use it as a spicy alternative to tomato sauce for pasta or a homemade pizza.
+This slow-cooked salsa is inspired by the wonderful flavours of a classic French ratatouille, with a healthy hit of Mexican chipotle from our Gran Luchito Chipotle Paste.
+This makes a great salsa to enjoy as a side for a barbecue, or try it blended and use it as a spicy alternative to tomato sauce for pasta.

 We cooked this smoky ratatouille salsa recipe as part of our exciting collaboration with Big Green Egg, makers of excellent Kamodo-style ceramic barbecues.
 This recipe lends itself really well to cooking in this way by using the hot grill method to begin, charring the vegetables, then turning the temperature down for a slow and steady cook to develop those big, bold flavours.
 If you don’t have a Big Green Egg, however, you could do easily adapt this for a normal oven.

-Make sure you check out all our Big Green Egg recipes.
+Make sure you check out all Mexican BBQ Recipes.

 2 hours 30 mins